Sheffield Hallam University

 Courses and fees

 The courses on offer at Sheffield Hallam University are varied, and range from undergraduate bachelor degrees to postgraduate masters and research degrees.
-Most will also incorporate a year working abroad into the course too.
+Some will also incorporate a year or semester working or studying abroad into the course too.

-There are four departments at Sheffield Hallam University: Sheffield Business School, Faculty of Health and Wellbeing, Faculty of Development and Society, and the Faculty of Arts, Computing, Engineering and Sciences.
+There are four faculties at Sheffield Hallam University: Sheffield Business School, Faculty of Health and Wellbeing, Faculty of Development and Society, and the Faculty of Arts, Computing, Engineering and Sciences.

 The faculty of Development and Society is the largest, with around 12,000 students studying courses in subjects such as law, humanities, psychology, education and politics.

-The Faculty of Health and Wellbeing mainly offers courses in biosciences and sports, though also has courses in nursing, midwifery and other medical qualifications.
+The Faculty of Health and Wellbeing offers courses in biosciences, sports, nursing, midwifery and other medical and healthcare qualifications.

-The unusual faculty of arts, computing, engineering and sciences brings together the rest of the courses on offer at Sheffield Hallam including media, arts, journalism and courses in computing and engineering.
+The unusual faculty of arts, computing, engineering and sciences brings together a range of courses on offer at Sheffield Hallam including media, arts, journalism and courses in computing and engineering.

-Studying abroad forms part of some courses including Tourism Management courses.
-There are also a number of exchange programmes on offer for students who want to study abroad, or study at Sheffield for a semester or two as part of their studies.
+Studying abroad is offered on many courses.
+There are a number of exchange programmes on offer for students who want to study abroad for a semester, or even a full year.

-Postgraduate fees are dependant on the type of course you want to take, so check out the website before applying.
+Postgraduate fees are dependent on the type of course you want to take, so check out the website before applying.

 Sheffield Hallam University is in a state of constant upgrades, redevelopments and additions to the campus.
 Around £110 million has been spent on upgrading learning and teaching facilities as well as the addition of new health, wellbeing, engineering and IT buildings.
-In addition to this, a new £27 million teaching and learning complex is due to be completed in late 2014.
+In addition to this, a new £30 million building for our Sheffield Institute of Education has just been opened, as well as a new £9 million home for Sheffield Institute of Arts in Sheffield's iconic former head post office.
+Future developments include a new £14 million Advanced Wellbeing Research Centre, which is set to become the most advanced research and development centre for physical activity in the world.

 An ideal location, the university is situated right next door to Sheffield train station and shares the city centre with the University of Sheffield, which makes this a great place for student nightlife as many pubs and clubs compete for your attendance.
-The university is also next to the Millennium Gallery, Sheffield's museum and art gallery.
+It's also only a short journey to the Peak District, so you can appreciate both the city centre and the countryside in close proximity.

 Library and study facilities

 There are two libraries and learning centres which combine traditional library study and IT facilities.
-The libraries are open seven days a week, 24 hours a day during term time: ideal for studying in your own time!
+The libraries are open 7 days a week, 24 hours a day and 365 days a year, so you can fit your studies around your other commitments, and conduct your independent study at a time that suits you.

-There are over 1,600 computer stations in the library, plus another 2,000 dotted around the campus.
-Wi-fi access is available throughout the campus, plus you can borrow a laptop.
+There are over 1,600 computer stations in the library, plus another 2,000 placed around the campus.
+Wi-fi access is available throughout the campus, plus you can borrow a laptop if you need to use specific software or if yours is broken.
 You can access the university's online learning environment anywhere in the world.

-The employment advisers at Sheffield Hallam University can help you build a CV, find relevant work experience and help you find a job in the days leading up to and after your graduation.
-They also advertise around 3,000 jobs a year, run recruitment fairs and also hold skills sessions to learn from industry experts.
+The employment advisers at Sheffield Hallam University can help you build a CV, create a LinkedIn profile and find relevant work experience or a part time work.
+They'll help you find a job in the days leading up to your graduation.
+They also advertise around 3,000 jobs a year, run recruitment fairs and hold skills sessions to learn from industry experts.
+You can use the careers service for up to three years after you've graduated.

-Based at the HUBS, the Students' Union has a shop, cafe, bar and nightclub, plus it organises a range of clubs and societies to get involved in.
-In addition to this, it also runs a student advice centre, volunteering team and has access to activities spaces.
+Based at the HUBS, the Students' Union has a newly refurbished café and a bar which hosts acoustic nights, pub quizzes and comedy nights.
+In addition to this it organises a range of clubs and societies for you to get involved in.
+It also runs a student advice centre, gives you access to a volunteering team and has several activity spaces where you can meet your friends for a catch up, or study in a more relaxed environment.

-There's a fitness suite and sports hall at City Campus, plus a gym, movement studio and strength and conditioning suite at the Collegiate Campus.
-There's also a sports park which hosts BUCS league matches, of which Sheffield Hallam ranked 24th in the league in the 2012-13 season.
+There's a gym, fitness suite and sports hall at both City Campus and Collegiate Campus.
+At Collegiate Campus, there's a movement studio, and a strength and conditioning suite.
+There's also a sports park which hosts BUCS league matches, of which Sheffield Hallam ranked 24th in the league in the 2015-16 season.

 Medical and Welfare Services

-There's a student service centre at all of the campuses which is open five days a week and can give you advice on settling into the university, and offers specialist guidance and advice for international students.
+Both campuses have a student services centre which is open five days a week and can give you advice on settling into the university, and offers specialist guidance and advice for international students.
+Our City Campus has a medical centre which offers a service only to students of SHU.
+All registered patients can also use a doctor's surgery nearer to Collegiate Campus, but this is also open to the general public.

-Sheffield Hallam University offers a number of scholarships and bursaries, including a £500 bursary for those on a low income, and the National Scholarship Programme.
+Sheffield Hallam University offers a number of scholarships and bursaries, including a bursary for those on a low income, sports scholarships and a high achievement scholarship amongst others.
+Additionally, Sheffield Hallam offers financial advice for students.

 Sheffield Hallam University offers lots of accommodation spread across the city centre.
 From halls of residence to private flats or home stays you can easily find something to suit your living style and your budget.
 There are four main types of accommodation on offer: university managed halls, university partnership residences, private sector housing and home stays.